wimglenn/advent-of-code-data/README.md

 *New in version 0.8.0.*

-Ever tried running your code against other people\'s inputs?
+Ever tried running your code against other people's inputs?
 AoC is full of tricky edge cases.
-You may find that sometimes you\'re only getting the right answer by luck, and your code will fail on some other dataset.
+You may find that sometimes you're only getting the right answer by luck, and your code will fail on some other dataset.
 Using aocd, you can collect a few different auth tokens for each of your accounts (github/google/reddit/twitter) and verify your answers across